 In retrospect, this unfortunate series of events suggests to me that the company is so mismanaged and operates with so little regard for its customers that it leaves its customer service reps without the information they need to be anything but duplicitous with its customers.
 That a verification of my source of income and purposes in paying for their services was their final response to my complaints about their horrendous customer service is the ultimate example of just how horrendous it is--from the CEO on down.

-Review about: Western Union Money Transfer.
+Product or Service Mentioned: Western Union Money Transfer.